New Mexico Mines Database

 The Photographs table provides data on the source, date, and captions for historic and recent photographs of mines and mining districts in New Mexico.
 Photographs of sample sites and samples also are included in some instances.
 The actual photographs are stored as jpeg files.
 The Photograph id is the key attribute that links the photographs to the other tables.

-The available data for this database are from a variety of published and unpublished reports and miscellaneous files in the NMBGMR mining archives, and include information on location, production, reserves, resource potential, significant deposits, geology, geochemistry (rock, water, etc.), well data, historical and recent photographs, mining methods, maps, ownership, and other data.
+The available data for this database are from a variety of published and unpublished reports and miscellaneous files in our mining archives, and include information on location, production, reserves, resource potential, significant deposits, geology, geochemistry (rock, water, etc.), well data, historical and recent photographs, mining methods, maps, ownership, and other data.
 Since the database includes location information, the database can be added to GIS and incorporated with other GIS layers and databases, such as the New Mexico Geochronology database, the New Mexico Petroleum database, geologic maps, topography, igneous rocks database, geophysical data, and remote sensing.

 The most difficult task is maintaining quality control of both the data being entered into the database and of the database itself.
 Quality control (QC) is a system of procedures, checks, audits, and corrective actions to ensure that data are collected, stored, and analyzed in an acceptable manner, and that technical aspects and reporting are adequate.
 The main objectives of a QC program are to:

 - document the procedures for data collection, preparation, and analysis

 - provide assurance as to precision and accuracy of chemical analyses using replicate samples, cross-laboratory checks, and certified reference materials

 - provide information regarding data analysis and interpretation

 - define an acceptable magnitude of error on chemical analyses